Hip Hop For Kids

 Additional Helpful Information

-Local Ties To the Community
+Local Ties to the Community

-In essence, the American Dance Institute is not just a dance studio; it's a reflection of Seattle itself – eclectic, progressive, and deeply connected to its community.
-For over three decades, it has not just taught dance but has been a vital part of the cultural fabric of the city, contributing to the richness and diversity that makes Seattle unique.
+In essence, the American Dance Institute is more than just a dance studio; it's a mirror of Seattle - eclectic, progressive, and firmly rooted in the community.
+For over three decades, it has not only taught dance but has also played an important role in the city's cultural fabric, contributing to the depth and diversity that distinguishes Seattle.

 The Dancer's Gift Shop Logo